 Please describe the reasons behind your career moves.

 After giving birth to our second baby, I started thinking about how I can make myself quite useful here in Estonia.
 The internet here is fairly strong so I feel that I need to put it to good use.

 We decided to rebuild the software that was put on hold.
-We had no time for Mobcly since we move here and we’re quite overwhelmed with the big move.
-Side story, I even suffered from depression for about six months.
-I think it’s part of all the big moves and the reality that all of a sudden I have nothing to do.
-The first time that I don’t have business around, not employed.
-Add to that my difficult pregnancy.
+But we had no time for Mobcly as we were quite overwhelmed with the big move.
+(Side story, I even suffered from depression for about six months.
+The big move, difficult pregnancy, and roadblocks with software development sent me down a rabbit hole.)

-So around 2019 when I started to feel better (after giving birth), I looked for women empowerment coaching.
-That’s where I met my CaaSocio founder, Aiza, and the rest was history.
+So around 2019 when I started to feel better (after giving birth), I found a freelancing community.
+That’s where I met my CaaSocio co-founder, Aiza, and the rest was history.

 Tell us about CaaSocio.
 What inspired you to build it?

-Enter CaaSocio!
-CaaSocio came from the name Cas – copywriting as service (which was coined by Aiza) and then we added ‘socio’ to make the play word from the word ‘kasosyo’ in Filipino which means business partners.
+CaaSocio came from the name Caas – copywriting as a service (which was coined by Aiza) and then we added ‘socio’, play word from the word ‘kasosyo’ in Filipino which means business partners.

-“It is better to build it this time with team members rather than doing it alone.
-I tried to divide myself thinly before —and that was a mistake when I tried to own everything and manage everything.
-You will just not grow if you keep trying like that.”
+“It is better to build this time with team members rather than doing it alone.
+I tried to divide myself thinly before —and that was really hard when I tried to be everything.
+It’s harder to scale alone.”